luiscape/hdxscraper-wfp-vam-api/README.md

 ## Making Queries
 The queries seem to be unique.
 That is, an user will have to make a large number of queries (i.e. *hundreds of thousands*) in order to collect the complete database.
 The scraper was designed to make those queries automatically and store the resulting data.

+# API Design
+The current API desing imposes on the user the assumption that it knows a considerable amount of information before issuing queries.
+Users have to know exacly the combination of administrative units, indicator type IDs, and other variables in order to get the series she is interested on.
+In sum, the API isnt'designed for exploration.

+To go around this issue, this scraper is issues queries using the combination of available query parameters.
+Considering that there are arond 60 thousand locations available, the combination of variables result in nearly one million queries.
+This is inneficient and costly in computational terms.

 ## Parallel Processing
 To be written.